Assam: NDMA to conduct mock exercise on flood disaster scenario

 Around 100 stakeholders from participating districts and the state headquarters were connected through a video conference, where the proposed work schedule was discussed with the participants to assess the preparatory level of the responders.

-The OCC involved bringing together participants with roles in disaster management and emergency response to discuss the initial plans and execution of the upcoming exercise.
+A state-level physical mock exercise on flood disaster management will be conducted on Thursday.

-Brigadier Gurung informed that the mock exercise would be based on the Incident Response System (IRS), and accordingly, Assam would organise the response to the simulated flood disaster through Incident Response Teams (IRTs).
+Brigadier Gurung informed that the physical mock exercise would be based on the Incident Response System (IRS), and accordingly, Assam would organise the response to the simulated flood disaster through Incident Response Teams (IRTs).

-A state-level physical mock exercise on flood disaster management will be conducted in the state on Thursday.
+The physical mock exercise will be conducted to validate the emergency management system’s capability of the stakeholders, with actual mobilisation and deployment to demonstrate coordinated response capabilities based on IRS.